albarji/neurowriter/README.md

 ### Generate text!

-Just follow the steps in the generate.ipynb.
+Either follow the steps in the generate.ipynb or use the command line script generate.py.
 You will need to provide the name of the model trained in the previous step, and a seed to start the generation (which might be the empty string "")

-For better results you can hand-tune the generation parameters at the bottom of the notebook.
+For better results you can hand-tune other generation parameters, at the bottom of the notebook or at the command-line script.
 The **creativity** rate is probably the most significant: small values force the model produce only high probability sequences, while higher values introduce randomness in the generation.
-As a rule of thumb, of the generator keeps repeating the same patterns again and again, an increase in creativity might help, whereas the generator producing garbage text will need a decrease in creativity.
+As a rule of thumb, if the generator keeps repeating the same patterns again and again, an increase in creativity might help, whereas the generator producing garbage text will need a decrease in creativity.
 Generally values between 0.2 and 0.75 give the best results.

 ## Generation examples

+Pre-trained models are available for some of these examples: check the **samplemodels** folder.

 ### Movie titles